m1dnight/exbin/README.md

 ## Features

- * Post pastes publicly and privately
+ * Post pastes either publicly or privately
  * Opt-in ephemeral snippets.
-Ephemeral snippets get deleted after 24 hours.
+By default these are deleted approximately 60 minutes after creation.
  * Views are only incremented once every 24 hours, per client.
  * Usage statistics.
  * List of all public pastes